-Nargiza is the Assistant Scholar in the Office for Global Research Engagement at the UF International Center.
-She works with faculty to facilitate international research engagement through grant writing and program development.
-Her background in project design, budgeting and implementation is focused on building a community of practice and networking.
-She is originally from Uzbekistan in Central Asia.
-Nargiza is fluent in Russian, Uzbek and Tajik.
+Nargiza Ludgate is an Assistant Scholar in the Office for Global Research Engagement at the UF International Center.
+She works with faculty to facilitate international research engagement through grant writing, program development, and partnership development.
+This year, she is coordinating the Global Fellows Program that assists junior or mid-career faculty at UF to develop an international research portfolio or project.
+Nargiza is originally from Uzbekistan in Central Asia.
 She holds a PhD in Interdisciplinary Ecology from the University of Florida, MBA from the New Mexico State University, and BSc from Ferghana State University (Uzbekistan).
 She serves as the Co-PI of the IDRC-funded project Advancing Women’s Participation in the Livestock Vaccine Value Chains in Nepal, Senegal and Uganda.
-She also co-leads the Human and Institutional Capacity Development (HICD) Crosscutting Theme for the USAID Feed the Future Innovation Lab for Livestock Systems.
+Nargiza also co-leads the Local Capacity Development (LCD) Crosscutting Theme for the USAID Feed the Future Innovation Lab for Livestock Systems.